gbspecapedra/shipflow/README.md

 - Authentication is out of scope
 - EasyPost API keys are assumed to be configured via environment variables
 - This is a frontend-focused MVP, not a full logistics system
+- The MVP focuses on the happy path for label creation and purchase

 ## 🔮 What I’d Do Next